carte731/SNP_Context/README.md

 ## Outputs

-If the parameter `all data` is `true`, than all intermediate files are save in the output directory, if `all data` is `false` than only the Word and Combined Counts Tables and rejected files (.VCF, .BAM, .FASTA) are saved in the output drictory.
+If the parameter `all data` is `true`, than all intermediate files are saved in the output directory.
+If `all data` is `false` than only the Word, Combined Counts Tables and rejected files (.VCF, .BAM, .FASTA) are saved in the output directory.

 ### If 'all Data' is **TRUE**:
 * Parsed .VCF files